armory/docs-cdaas/content/en/reference/deployment/config-file/analysis.md

 title: Analysis Config
 weight: 6
 description: >
-  This page describes the `analysis` section.
+  Declare the queries used to analyze a deployment for any `analysis` steps.
+Includes defaultMetricProviderName and queries (name, upperLimit, lowerLimit, queryTemplate).
 ---

 ## `analysis.`